 The Prayer Shawl Ministry prepares hand knitted, crocheted and fabric prayer shawls for those who have an extended illness or are recovering from surgery.
-We invite you to become a member of that ministry by attending a monthly meeting on the fourth Friday of the month at 10:00 am in Room 153.
+You are invited to become a member of that ministry by attending a monthly meeting on the fourth Friday of the month at 10:30 am in Room 153.
 You do not need to know how to knit to be a part of this ministry.

 For many of our members and their families, First United Methodist Church of Arlington is a crucial part of their lives.

 As members of this community of faith, we are drawn closer to God and each other.
 As we grow in our faith through the sacrament of baptism, participating in worship, singing in the choir and serving God, we share some of the most important experiences of our lives.

 So it is only natural that the church—which is a cornerstone of the city’s history—be the final resting place for those who choose it.
 Just steps away from the Sanctuary and Vandergriff Chapel, the columbarium will provide a sacred space for our loved ones.